justbekami/modNodejs/readme.en.md

-# modNodejs - Integration of Node.js & socket.io to MODx
+# modNodejs - Integration of Node.js & socket.io with MODx
 Web server socket bundle based on node.js & socket.io and MODx Below is a sample installation of the bundle on modhost.pro